jpritikin/coach/content/docs/services/pa-ifs.md

 As of 24 Feb 2023, psilomethoxin is unregulated in the United States but may be considered illegal under the Federal Analogue Act.
 However, note that
-the Church of Psilomethoxin distributes sacrament using regular mail services (e.g., FedEx).
+the Church of Sacred Synthesis distributes sacrament using regular mail services (e.g., FedEx).
 Any legal dispute would likely be directed at church leaders rather than church members.[^cop-leaders]